auth0/docs/articles/rules/current/context.md

 This is an object containing contextual information of the current authentication transaction, such as user's IP address, application, location, and so forth.

 This article lists all properties that the `context` object includes.
-For examples on how to use them see [Rules Examples](/rules#examples).
+For examples on how to use them see [Rules Examples](/rules#examples) or visit our Github repo at [auth0/rules](https://github.com/auth0/rules).

 ## List of properties